Sankt Annæ Plads 7: 18th century

 Engerslev's widow Else was after her husband's death married to court master mason Erasmus Frederik Platz.
 Their property was listed as No. 71 UU in St. Ann's East Quarter in the new cadastre of 1756.
 In 1792, Platz heightened the side wing with one storey to the same height as the front wing.
 Each of the floors was at the same time converted into a separate apartment.
 Platz and his wife lived on the ground floor.

 The first floor was still rented out at the time of the 1787 census.
-The new tenant was Major-GFeneral Clemens August Haxthausen (1743-1683).
+The new tenant was Major-General Clemens August Haxthausen (1743-1683).
 He lived there with a male servant, a coachman, a caretaker and a maid.

 Else Platz kept the property following her husband's death in 1792.
 On 22 August 1797, she sold the property to merchant (grosserer) Georg Daniel von der Pahlen (1763-1841) for 15.500 Danish rigsdaler.
 She also kept her ground floor apartment with an annual rent of 150 rigsdaler (from Easter 177798).
-The new owner occupied the first floor apartment.
+The new owner occupied the first-floor apartment.

+In October 1799, Pahlen sold the property.
+He later owned the property Købmagergade No. 19 (now Købmagergade 18).
+In 1823, he moved to Frederikshavn.